Counseling Center Dashboard

 Ballard HS Counseling Resources

-Students!
+- Students!
 Remember to check your email regularly for all important news!

 Ballard HS Counseling Center Staff

 Students are assigned to Ballard HS Counselors by the first letter of their last name.
 Our Counselors work with students to help them develop strategies for success in academics, social skills, and in considering their post-high school plans and career options.
+They encourage students to become aware of their individual strengths, develop methods for dealing with difficulties, setting goals, and to make good choices and help students deal with social and emotional issues.

-In addition to the Ballard Counseling Team, Ballard has a Social Worker; Elly Sprinkle MSW LSWAIC (they, them, theirs).
+In addition to the Ballard Counseling Team, Ballard has a new Social Worker; Elly Sprinkle MSW LSWAIC (they, them, theirs).
 Their office located in the Counseling Center offers a welcoming and safe space easily accessible for mental health support during the day.
+They offer professional guidance, navigating student life and situations and have resources connecting students and families to mental health services & other resources.

-Counseling Team Quick Resources
+Counseling Team Quick Links

 Counseling Schoology Page